cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 21. On the next screen, name the new file `items.yaml`, paste the contents from the `items.yaml` export (same as above).

 {{% notice note %}}
-There is an open issue in regards to the GitHub Organization item type.
+There is an [open issue](https://github.com/jenkinsci/branch-api-plugin/pull/271) in regards to the GitHub Organization item type and item restrictions.
+A temporary fix is to manually add `jenkins.branch.OrganizationFolder` to the `allowedTypes` collection as below.
 ```yaml
 removeStrategy:
   rbac: SYNC